frostoven/change-tracker/README.md

 ## What's the purpose of this library?

-To offer a simple means of tracking a single variable's initialization and subsequent changes.
+To offer a simple means of tracking a variable's initialization and subsequent changes.

 The variable you're tracking can be a primitive or an object.
 This library is not opinionated about the data types you use.